Cross Stream Sampler (CSS)

 - Usable as a secondary/tertiary sampler as part of multi-stage sampling system.

-The CSS consists of a railing system translating a suspended bucket cutter with a bottom-hinged discharge port.
-A robust drive (chain/wire) is connected to a gear motor on top of the rails.
-The motor control ensures that the cutter moves at a constant speed of up to 0.6 m/s when cutting a transverse increment from the falling material stream.
+The CSS uses a railing system to translate a suspended bucket cutter fitted with a bottom-hinged discharge port.
+A chain or wire drive connects to a gear motor mounted at the top of the rails, controlling the cutter at a constant cutting speed of up to 0.6 m/s as it takes a transverse increment from the falling material stream.

-The CSS is enclosed in a cover housing to avoid incoming contamination, with hatches on top and on the side of the housing allow easy access for inspection and cleaning.
+The unit is enclosed in a cover housing to prevent contamination, with hatches on the top and side providing easy access for inspection and cleaning.

 The sampler can be supplied with or without a control cabinet to exchange signals with the clients DCS (Distributed Control System) or SCADA (Supervisory Control and Data Acquisition).